 A big part of the casino or club atmosphere is the creation of a brightly lit, dynamic, and bold experience.
 In clubs and casinos, lights are used to highlight the edges of otherwise dull surfaces and are often used to remove shadows.
 In many cases, it is less about brighten up, as it is removing shadows because strong lights are often used in these premises, and strong lights cast harsher shadows that rope lighting can help remove.

 Museums and Art Galleries

 Where a club may use rope lights to remove shadows, rope lights are often used in museums and art galleries to help expose details.
 In some cases, a piece on exhibition will look very underwhelming if it is not lit from several different angles.
 An overhead light may make the piece look very flat, dark, or bland.
 Lights from several angles helps to highlight details on an exhibited piece and can help create a more even lighting effect.
 Two or three strong lights and cast very dark shadows, may hide elements, and may create very sharp lines.
 Whereas commercial grade rope lighting may be used to create a softer multi-directional light that doesn’t emphasize one element of an exhibition over another.

 Anywhere You Want to Highlight Something

-Yes, rope lighting can be used to create a warm lighting atmosphere, to expose details, to hide shadows, and to decorate your business.
+Yes, rope lighting can be used to create a warm lighting atmosphere, expose details, to hide shadows, and to decorate your business.
 But those are not the limits to the charms of rope lighting.
-In reality, anywhere you want to highlight something, rope lights will become useful.
+In reality, anywhere you want to highlight something, flat lights will become useful.
 That is why you see them around the edges of signs, on balconies in cafes, and around the windows in shops.
 That is why many people choose LED Pros World Wide for their rope lighting needs, because there is something for every use and every occasion.